These are some of the most important safety notices you must observe:

 Stay within the path and do not cross barriers.
 There is a risk of injury from falling shot and broken clays.
-Straying from the prescribed pathways may cause you to enter a direct shot fall out danger area.
+Straying from the prescribed pathways may endanger the safety of yourself and others.

-Use Eye and hearing protection at all times whilst out on the ground.
+Use eye and hearing protection at all times whilst out on the ground.
 Even when you are not shooting the noise from nearby stands may damage your hearing.
-Eye protection is essential to minimise the risk of injury if struck by shot, broken clays or failing firearms.
+Eye protection is essential to minimise the risk of injury if struck by shot or broken pieces of clay.

-For safety and environmental reasons only fibre / felt wadded no higher than 28g cartridges of shot sizes 7 or smaller (higher shot number) are allowed to be used at Atkin Grant and Lang Shooting Ground.
+For safety and environmental reasons only fibre / felt wadded cartridges, no higher than 28g and of shot sizes 7 or smaller (higher shot number), are allowed to be used at Atkin Grant and Lang Shooting Ground.

-We have a wide range of clay cartridges are available to purchase from the shop on site.
+We have a wide range of clay cartridges available to purchase from the shop on site.